![]() |

 General Haupt was born in 1927, in Millersville, Mo., and graduated from Oak Ridge High School, Oak Ridge, Mo., in 1944.
 He attended Southeast Missouri State College in Cape Girardeau, Mo., before he enlisted in the U.S. Army Air Corps on Nov.
 9, 1945.

-General Haupt ended his three years of military service in 1948 as an enlisted man as the supervisor of an Air Force Communications Service drafting section in Bremen, Germany, and had earned the grade of staff sergeant.
-He entered the aviation cadet program in October 1948 and received his commission and pilot wings at Williams Air Force Base, Ariz., in September 1949.
+General Haupt returned from Europe, on December 24, 1947, where he had served as a Staff Sergeant supervisor of an Air Force Communications Service drafting section in Bremen Germany, to Hamilton AFB, California.
+He ended his three years enlisted service when he entered the aviation cadet program in October 1948 and received his commission and pilot wings at Williams Air Force Base, Ariz., in September 1949.

 He next served at Turner Air Force Base, Ga., as a jet fighter pilot with the 307th Fighter Escort Squadron and became an air operations officer for the 508th Strategic Fighter Wing.
 He completed the Squadron Officer School at Maxwell Air Force Base, Ala., in 1951.